 Day 35 – Eyes are turning darker and sight good.
 Throw a small puppy dummy for individual pups.
 Take pups for short walks.
 Change whelping box bedding every day.

 Day 42 – Signs of independence, pups are bold and venture out on their own.
 Pups love to retrieve.
 You should spend a lot of time on short walks.
 Mom feeds pups standing up.
 Take pups to vet for stool check and first shots.

 Day 49 – Completely Developed- remove pups from mom- ready for a new home.
 Bitch is back to regular feeding with a vitamin supplement.

 It is important to point out that even though we start supplemental feeding of the pups at four weeks, they need mother for feeding and emotional support until day 49.
 In addition, socialization starts in your whelping box after a few weeks of growth.
 Socializing your puppies is a key element to future training success.
 Your pups will grow like clockwork.
-Follow these simple developmental patterns and your pups will be healthy and ready for that new home.
+Follow this puppy growth timeline and your pups will be healthy and ready for that new home.